 /pose topic, and

-/node_2 subscribes (receives messages from) that topic (see Exchange Data with ROS Publishers and Subscribers for more information).
+/node_2 subscribes (receives messages from) to that topic.
+See Exchange Data with ROS Publishers and Subscribers for more information.

 rostopic info /pose

-info to get information about a specific node.
-The command below show that
+nodename> to get information about a specific node.
+The command below shows that

 node_1 publishes to

 /rosout topics and subscribes to the

 Node: [/node_1] URI: [http://bat1074105glnxa64:38065/] Publications (2 Active Topics): * /pose * /rosout Subscriptions (1 Active Topics): * /scan Services (0 Active):

 ROS services provide a mechanism for procedure calls across the ROS network.
 A service client sends a request message to a service server, which processes the information in the request and returns with a response message (see Call and Provide ROS Services).